 This episode addresses the upcoming enrollment cliff in Higher Education.
-Bill Conley is vice president for enrollment at Bucknell University, which is in an enviable position with a 30-percent admittance rate and a strong alumni base.
-The institution offers nationally recognized programs in arts, science, engineering and management.
+Bill Conley former vice president for enrollment at Bucknell University, which is in an enviable position with a 30-percent admittance rate and a strong alumni base.
+The institution offers nationally recognized programs in arts, science, engineering, and management.

 Conley, who began his career in admissions in 1980, wrote the article, The Great Enrollment Crash, published in The Chronicle of Higher Education.
-He will retire in June and begin consulting in enrollment management, forming the consulting firm Enrollment Intelligence Now with co-founder Bob Massa.
+Bill retired in June and began consulting in enrollment management, forming the consulting firm Enrollment Intelligence Now with co-founder Bob Massa.

 A Seismic Change

 Since 1980, there have been periodic declines in high school graduation rates, lingering recessions, and short-term economic and demographic impacts that have affected higher education enrollment.
 However, colleges and universities were always able to adapt and adjust to these.

 However, that changed with the Great Recession of 2008 and 2009.
 Some colleges lost as much as 50 percent of their endowments during those years.
 In addition, families lost jobs and income and took huge hits in relation to their wealth, especially in home equity.
-This led to the decline in population growth.
+This led to a decline in population growth.